 In the case of £eith Chooses 2019-2020, money from the City of Edinburgh Council’s Community Grants Fund has been made available for projects within the three Leith Community Council Wards: Leith Links Community Council, Leith Central Community Council and Leith Harbour and Newhaven (see map below).
 Good Causes / Community Groups delivering projects in this area are encouraged to apply for funding from this money – an overall total of £44K, with a limit of £5K per project.

 In order to actually receive a grant, any group applying for funding has to convince people living in this area to vote for their project.
 The more people that vote, the more democratic the process will be and so we hope that as many Leithers as possible will participate.

 So filling in your application form for funding is only the start of the Participatory Budgeting process.
 You have to get people behind your proposal and vote for you!!
 Voting will take place on Saturday 1st February 2020 at the Leith Community Centre, New Kirkgate.

 One of the tough aspects of PB is that there are inevitably some losers as well as winners.
 However worthwhile all the projects, some will win more votes from the community than others, and not all projects that apply will get funding.
 The power lies in the hands (or rather, the votes) of the local community.

-Sometimes people complain that the PB system seems to favour groups that are well known and that already have a large existing network of supporters, over new or small groups.
-But this is not always true – in past years, there has been a spread of both large and small ‘winners’).
+Sometimes people complain that the PB system always seems to favour larger groups and groups that are well known and that already have a large existing network of supporters, over new or small groups.
+This is true to some extent although not always – in past years, there has been a spread of both large and small ‘winners’).